KellyBlack/COMPASS/documentation/source/calcOne.rst

 * Construct a sum that represents an approximation to the motion of an object after discretizing the movement in time.

+Goals for activity  21
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Students should be able to do each of the following:

+* Construct a Riemann sum to approximate the work done on an object given the force as a function of its position.

+* Determine if an approximation for the work will be high or low given the graph of the force as a function of its position.

+* Use correct notation to express the Riemann sum representing the approximation of the work done on an object given the force as a function of its position for an arbitrary number of intervals.

+* Recognize that increasing the number of intervals for a Riemann sum will result in a better approximation of the work done on an object.